ondrejmokry/InpaintingAutoregressive/README.md

 - `gaps_table.mat` – Source signals and masks, taken from [TestSignals repository](https://github.com/ondrejmokry/TestSignals).
 - `maintest.m` – Main code running the test of the AR-based methods.
 - `maintest_spain.m` – Main code running the test of the SPAIN variants.

+Regarding the mid-scale experiment using the IRMAS dataset, the folder **irmas** includes a list of the files used in our experiment and a Matlab script which crops the files to a length of 7 seconds.
+The original files can be downloaded [here](https://www.upf.edu/web/mtg/irmas).

 For supplementary material (graphs, audio), see the [accompanying website](https://ondrejmokry.github.io/InpaintingAutoregressive/).